jayunit100/enhancements/keps/sig-network/networkpolicy.md

             })
 ```

 And a verbose `policy := &networkingv1.NetworkPolicy{ ... }` declaration, which is 20 to 50 lines long (see problem statement for details).
-As demonstrated in the `DenyAll` example, these verbose policy structs no long exist in the individual tests, and are also the actual declaration for said policies is much smaller, meaning that subtle differences highlighted in the *problems* section above will be easier to tease out and reason about.
+As demonstrated in the `AllowAllInnerNamespace` example, these verbose policy structs no long exist in the individual tests, and are also the actual declaration for said policies is much smaller, meaning that subtle differences highlighted in the *problems* section above will be easier to tease out and reason about.

 ##### Part 3: